benoitc/gunicorn/docs/source/design.rst

 waiting for an event.
 If no event happen after the keep alive timeout, the connection is closed.

-The worker `gaiohttp` is a full asyncio worker using [aiohttp](https://github.com/KeepSafe/aiohttp).
+The worker `gaiohttp` is a full asyncio worker using aiohttp_

 Choosing a Worker Type
 ======================